CiscoDevNet/node-sparkbot-samples/README.md

 - **Custom command prefix #**
 - **Markdown formatting with lists & mentions**
 - **Runs with a Developer account**
-- Uses "node-sparky" library to wrap calls to the Cisco Spark REST API
+- Uses "node-sparky" library to invoke the Webex Teams API

-Note that this webhook must be run with a Developer access token (either your's or a fake Spark account), because we must fetch all messages from rooms, not only those where bot is mentionned.
+Note that this webhook must be run with a personal access token (from a fake Webex Teams account), because the bot must be able to fetch all messages from spaces, not only those for which bot is mentionned.

 Invite _stats@chatbot.land_ to meet the bot.